 Note: The index of property prices measures the 'organic' change in underlying sales values by using a hedonic regression methodology that takes account of changes in the characteristics of properties being sold from month to month.
 Property price data are seasonally adjusted.
-Latest data are for July; August data will be released on 1st September.
+Latest data are for August, except for Western Australia which are July; September data will be released on 1st October.
 Source: CoreLogic.
 Return to "What's New".